 All insurers include terminal illness as standard within Term Assurance and Critical Illness policies.
-However, not all providers will offer this cover throughout the whole policy term, with some insurers excluding Terminal Illness claims within the last 12 months of their life only contracts.
-The chart below shows when different providers end their cover:
+However, up until recent times, not all providers offered this cover throughout the whole policy term, with some insurers excluding Terminal Illness claims within the last 12 months of their life only contracts.
+Thankfully all insurers now provide terminal illness cover throughout the entire term of their contracts with AEGON becoming the last to make this change last month.

-Those that do not exclude Terminal Illness claims in the last 12 months of the plan are clearly more beneficial.
-Where an insurer has this exclusion, a client must be expected to die within the policy term.
-On the other hand, insurers that do not include this exclusion could potentially be paying claims to clients that are expected to die outside of the policy term (i.e. a client could be given a prognosis of six months to live on the last day of the plan and still claim).
+Having Terminal Illness cover within in the last 12 months of the plan is clearly more beneficial as insurers could potentially be paying claims to clients that are expected to die outside of the policy term (i.e. a client could be given a prognosis of six months to live on the last day of the plan and still claim).

 “There is vast variability of prognosis between individuals, as there are frequently differences caused by other factors.
 These include; age, gender, additional health conditions and general health.
 Certain metastatic cancers also vary prognostically to by the type involved, where it has metastasised to and molecular features.
 In addition, published statistical data is frequently generalised and based on historical data produced several years previously.
 This tends not to take into account newer available treatments which would impact on life expectancy.